© 2026 WRVO Public Media

 Finger Lakes Land Trust

-The Finger Lakes Land Trust was founded in 1989 to protect the region’s forests, farmlands, gorges, and shorelines.
-The Land Trust has saved over 34,000 acres of land by creating public nature preserves and helping landowners conserve their beloved properties.
-Their conservation work is designed to benefit everyone who lives or travels to the region.
-45 nature preserves are open to the public, free of charge for anyone who wants to explore, attend events, and help build more trails this summer.
+The Finger Lakes Land Trust was founded in 1989 to protect the region’s forests, farmlands, gorges and shorelines.
+The Land Trust has saved more than 35,000 acres of land by creating public nature preserves and helping landowners conserve their beloved properties.
+This conservation work is designed to benefit everyone who lives in or travels to the region.
+Forty-five nature preserves are open to the public free of charge for anyone who wants to explore, attend events and help build more trails this summer.

 Glimmerglass Festival